Secure Messengers in Comparison: WhatsApp and its Alternatives

 Facebook Messenger is Facebook's very own instant messenger app that (starting mid-2016) Facebook users have to use if they want to read their Facebook messages on mobile devices.
 For this reason alone the Messenger is the second most used messenger app in the world.
 We think, the pressure to use the app is a huge downside.

-Facebook Messenger is only mentioned in this list because it started offering end-to-end encryption using the Signal Protocol last year as well.
+Security: Facebook Messenger is only mentioned in this list because it started offering end-to-end encryption using the Signal Protocol last year as well.

-Be aware that your unencrypted messages are being automatically scanned for key words by Facebook.
+Be aware that your unencrypted messages are being automatically scanned for keywords by Facebook.
 If you use Facebook Messenger, always activate “Secret Conversation”, although the consequence is that you can read your messages on one device only.

 Another annoying flaw of the Facebook Messenger, despite not directly affecting message transfer security, are advertisements appearing in the chat list.

 Considering the above mentioned instant messaging services, WhatsApp clearly is the all-rounder, which also contributed considerably towards a wider use of encryption.
-Their solution apparently works well, regarding that they actually cannot view messages, as a dispute between WhatsApp and a judge in Brazil indicates.
+Their solution apparently works well, regarding that they cannot view messages, as a dispute between WhatsApp and a judge in Brazil indicates.
 WhatsApp refused to hand over chat logs, pointing out that the company is no longer able to access the documents, even if they wanted to.

 The big upside to WhatsApp is its usability and its popularity.
 A downside is that if not treated with caution, there could be unencrypted backups ending up in the cloud.
 Another disadvantage is the fact that WhatsApp is owned by Facebook and that these two companies would like to exchange data.
 If this looks suspicious to you, you might be better off choosing one of the alternatives Signal or Threema.
 Furthermore, there is nothing to be said against simply using several messengers for different purposes and contacts.

-As for Facebook Messenger and Google Allo, end-to-end encryption can only be used at the expense of usability.
+As for Facebook Messenger end-to-end encryption can only be used at the expense of usability.
 However, data protection and privacy are guaranteed only when encryption is activated.
 Due to the discussion mentioned above, Telegram should be treated with caution as well.
 You may choose your messenger according to what features you value the most.